Constructing a Request

 port |

 Port enabled for protocols used for sending requests.
 The value varies with software server deployment.
-If no port number is specified, the protocol uses the default value.
-Each transmission protocol has its default port number.
-For example, HTTP uses port number 80 and HTTPS uses port number 443 by default.
-In SFS, HTTP port number is 80 and that of HTTPS is 443. |
+If no port number is specified, the protocol uses the default port.
+Each transmission protocol has a default port.
+For example, HTTP uses port 80 and HTTPS uses port 443.
+In SFS, the default HTTP port is 80 and default HTTPS port is 443. |

 No |